FG begins N-power Non-graduates Scheme in July - Nigeria Today

 The Presidency says the Federal Government will begin the non-graduates scheme component of the N-Power programme in July.

-Mr. Afolabi Imoukhuede, Senior Special Assistant to the President on Job Creation (N-Power Scheme) disclosed this at the News Agency of Nigeria (NAN) Forum in Abuja.
+Mr Afolabi Imoukhuede, Senior Special Assistant to the President on Job Creation (N-Power Scheme), disclosed this at the Newsmen Forum in Abuja.

 He said N-Power had two broad components, namely: graduate and non-graduate schemes.